501 Main Street South

 Property Tax Relief for Southbury Seniors and Totally Disabled

-Update: If your income including Social Security is less than $53,900 for 2018, please contact the Assessor's office to determine your eligibility for a tax credit.
+Update: If your income including Social Security is less than $56,400 for 2020, please contact the Assessor's Office to determine your eligibility for a tax credit.

 The town of Southbury has two programs which offer substantial property tax relief for qualifying seniors and totally disabled:

 State-funded “Circuit Breaker” program: Provides property tax reductions of up to $1,250 for qualified homeowners.
-The qualifying income limits for the state program in 2018 is $43,900 for married couples and $36,000 for single individuals.
+The qualifying income limits for the State program in 2020 is $45,800 for married couples and $37,600 for single individuals.

 Local-funded “Circuit Breaker Match” program: Provides additional property tax reduction from a minimum of $300 to a maximum of $1,875 to homeowners who are age 65 and older and the totally disabled.
-The qualifying income limit for the local program in 2018 is $53,900 for both married couples and single individuals.
-The income limits for both the state and local programs are adjusted annually for social security increases.
+The qualifying income limit for the local program in 2020 is $56,400 for married couples and $45,800 for single individuals.

 - In Southbury more than 20% of all senior households receive tax reductions through these programs.

-If you are a homeowner, please print, complete, and return the program form to the Assessor's Office at 501 Main Street South.
+If you are a homeowner we encourage residents to complete BOTH State and Town Applications.
+Upon completion, return forms to the Assessor's Office at 501 Main Street South.

 If you are a renter, please contact the Senior Center at (203) 262-0651.